Research health outcomes and biomedical informatics

 Clinical research network

-Many HOBI faculty members are involved in the OneFlorida Clinical Research Consortium, a statewide initiative focused on building the research infrastructure needed to support community-based clinical trials and implementation science studies.
-OneFlorida is also one of nine clinical research networks nationwide participating in PCORnet, the national patient-centered clinical research network.
+Many HOBI faculty members are involved in the OneFlorida+ Clinical Research Consortium, a multi-state initiative focused on building the research infrastructure needed to support community-based clinical trials and implementation science studies.
+OneFlorida+ is also one of the clinical research networks nationwide participating in PCORnet, the national patient-centered clinical research network.

 RESEARCH INFRASTRUCTURE